CodecoolBPoop/oop-java-world-sql-dojo-ferencDobi/README.md

 Preparation
 1. First, create a database on your computer named **world**.
 2. Import the project with Intellij as a Maven project.
-3. Set up a new configuration in Intellij through Run/Edit configurations and set up to run all tests in the test directory.
+3. Set up a new configuration in Intellij through menu point Run/Edit configurations as follows:
+   1. Create a JUnit type of configuration since you want to run tests.
+   2. Name your configuration as All Tests (or something like that - if you leave it as unnamed it wont appear).
+   3. Switch your Test kind to Class and select WorldDBCreatorTest class.
-3. Set up your database user and password as environmental variables through Intellij's Edit configurations/Configuration/ Environmental variables (use variable names POSTGRES_DB_USER and POSTGRES_DB_PASSWORD).
+   4. Set up your database user and password as environmental variables in the Environmental variables section of that screen (use variable names POSTGRES_DB_USER and POSTGRES_DB_PASSWORD).

 Now run the tests and they will surely fail (don't worry! :) ).
+(If you have problems running the tests, make sure your Intellij installation is up-to-date.)

 Write your SQL creational statements into the src/main/resources/init_db.sql!